tan-aydemir/graph-sensor-querybot/README.md

 2. **Time-series simulation** of occupancy and temperature data over a 7-day period.
 3. **LLM-based query interface** that enables users to ask natural language questions and receive data-driven insights.

-The goal is to simulate a smart facility setting, where a user can explore building data through intuitive queries.
+My goal is to simulate a smart facility setting, where a user can explore building data through intuitive queries.

 ---